AmanRaizada02/Chat-app/README.md

 https://github.com/AmanRaizada02/Chat-app/assets/83814639/04bc837b-084f-44d6-ba1e-705350354383

 To run the app locally you first need to create account on mongoDB and cloudinary and setup the .env file.
-Then in `server` folder do `npm run dev` and in `client` folder do `npm start`
+Then in `server` folder do `npm i` then  `npm run dev` and in `client` folder do `npm i` then `npm start`